degville/docs-cloud/en/install-openstack.md

 ## Next steps

 Congratulations, you've successfully deployed a working OpenStack environment using both Juju and MAAS.
-The next step is to start playing with OpenStack to see what it's capable of.
+The next step is to [configure OpenStack][openstackconfig] for use within a production environment.

 <!-- LINKS -->
 [osbundle]: ./install-openstack-bundle.md